IndieCoderMM/blogify/README.md

 ## 📘 Getting Started  <a name="getting-started"></a>

-To run this project locally, follow these steps.
+To run this project locally, you'll need to follow these steps.

 ### 📋 Prerequisites

-In order to run this project, make sure you have the following installed on your machine:
+Make sure you have the following installed on your machine:
 - [Ruby 3.1.3 or higher](https://www.ruby-lang.org/en/)
 - [Rails 7.0.4 or higher](https://rubyonrails.org/)
 - [PostgreSQL 15.2 or higher](https://www.postgresql.org/)